 Interest Rate

-In a fixed rate mortgage, the interest rate the bank charges the borrower remains the same throughout the entire duration of the loan (usually 15 to 30 years).
-On the other hand, interest rate on an adjustable-rate mortgage (ARM) is reset periodically (usually every year after an initial period of 2,3 or 5 years).
-A 3/1 ARM means that the interest rate on the loan is fixed for the first 3 years but changes after that once a year until the loan is repaid.
-Lenders usually aren't allowed to raise interest rates on ARM arbitrarily.
-When the interest rate on an ARM is reset, it is determined by using a benchmark market rate e.g. LIBOR.
+On the other hand, the interest rate on an adjustable-rate mortgage (ARM) is reset periodically (usually ever 6 months) after an initial fixed period of 3, 5, 7 or 10 years.
+A 3/1 ARM means that the interest rate on the loan is fixed for the first 3 years but changes once a year after that until the loan is repaid; a 5/6 ARM has an interest rate that is fixed for 5 years and then adjusts every 6 months.

 With a long-term fixed-rate mortgage, the lender assumes the interest rate risk i.e. the risk that interest rates will rise in the future.
 Therefore,